auperatech/VMSS2.0/docs/node_guide.md

 This node in its base form has one input stream and one output stream:
 - The input stream takes in `ImagePacket` objects
-- The output stream prdocues `Classifications` objects
+- The output stream produces `Classifications` objects

 This node can be scaled to receive multiple input video streams, e.g. for 2 video streams:
 - The first input stream takes in `ImagePacket` objects